MicrosoftDocs/sql-docs/docs/relational-databases/replication/tutorial-preparing-the-server-for-replication.md

 - At the publisher server (source), install:

    - Any edition of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)], except SQL Server Express or SQL Server Compact.
 These editions cannot be replication publishers.
-   - The [!INCLUDE[ssSampleDBUserInputNonLocal](../../includes/sssampledbuserinputnonlocal-md.md)] sample database.
+   - An [!INCLUDE[ssSampleDBUserInputNonLocal](../../includes/sssampledbuserinputnonlocal-md.md)] sample database.
 To enhance security, the sample databases are not installed by default.

 - At the subscriber server (destination), install any edition of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)], except [!INCLUDE[ssEW](../../includes/ssew-md.md)]. [!INCLUDE[ssEW](../../includes/ssew-md.md)] cannot be a subscriber in transactional replication.